sjl/silt/README.markdown

 energy to maintain their temperature (think sweating or burning calories to warm up).

-Being near water helps creatures regulate their temperature a bit.
-They might evolve to take advantage of this.
+Being in water helps creatures regulate their temperature.
+Some might evolve to take advantage of this.

 Creatures have an insulation rating that affects how fast or slow they exchange heat to/from the environment (think different amounts of fur or skin).